 ‘To gain true international recognition, an industry has to be capable of making wines that improve with age – that’s the ultimate quality factor,’ stresses John Buck, co-founder of Te Mata Estate, acclaimed for its long-lived Hawke’s Bay Cabernet/Merlots.
 ‘People need to be able to put wine into their cellars with confidence and know that when they pull them out they will be a damn sight better than when they put them in.’

-But if you are keen to build up a cellar of distinguished Chardonnays, Rieslings, Pinot Noirs or Cabernet/Merlots, how do you decide what to buy?
+If you are keen to build up a cellar of distinguished Chardonnays, Rieslings, Pinot Noirs, Syrahs or Cabernet/Merlots, how do you decide what to buy?
 Confidence comes from ‘vertical’ tastings, where several vintages of a wine are tasted side by side.
 Vertical tastings, staged more and more frequently in New Zealand, let you assess the overall quality of a wine, the evolution of its style, the impact of vintage variation and its maturation potential.

-Pinot Noirs, Merlots and Syrahs typically drink well for up to five years; outstanding examples can flourish for much longer.
+Middle-tier Pinot Noirs, Merlots and Syrahs typically drink well for five years; outstanding examples can flourish for much longer.
 New Zealand’s top Cabernet/Merlot blends from Hawke’s Bay and Waiheke Island are still the safest bet for long-term cellaring over decades.

 |Grape variety||Best age to open|